-Guidelines have been developed for conducting an investigation with the aim of collecting data carefully, ensuring a short duration and a limited burden for the organisation.
+Guidelines have been developed for conducting an investigation with the aim of collecting data carefully, ensuring a limited duration and burden for the organisation.
 The different phases of the investigation are explained below.

 Study of documents phase